The Master and Margarita: Plot

 Part two introduces Margarita, the Master's mistress, who refuses to despair of her lover and his work.
-Azazello gives her a magical skin ointment and invites her to the Devil's midnight Good Friday ball, where Woland gives her the chance to become a witch.
+Azazello gives her a magical skin ointment, which turns her invisible, and invites her to the Devil's midnight Good Friday ball, where Woland gives her the chance to become a witch.

 Margarita enters the realm of night and learns to fly and control her unleashed passions.
-Natasha, her maid, accompanies her as they fly over the Soviet Union's deep forests and rivers.
+Natasha, her maid, accompanies her, riding on their neighbor Nikolai Ivanovich who has taken the form of a pig, as they fly over the Soviet Union's deep forests and rivers.
 Margarita bathes and returns to Moscow with Azazello as the hostess of Satan's spring ball.
 At Koroviev's side, she welcomes dark historical figures as they arrive from Hell.

-Margarita survives the ordeal, and Satan offers to grant her deepest wish and she asks for another person, she asks to free a woman she met at the ball from eternal punishment.
+Margarita survives the ordeal, and Satan offers to grant her deepest wish.
+She chooses to ask to free a woman she met at the ball from eternal punishment.
 The woman, who had been raped, murdered her child; her punishment was to wake each morning next to the handkerchief she used to smother it.
 Satan tells Margarita that she liberated the woman, and still has a wish to claim from him.
 She asks for the Master to be delivered to her and he appears, dazed and thinking he is still in the lunatic asylum.
 They are returned to the basement apartment which had been their love nest.

 Matthew Levi delivers the verdict to Woland: the reunited couple will be sent to the afterlife.
 Azazello brings them a gift from Woland: a bottle of Pontius Pilate's (poisoned) wine.
 The Master and Margarita die; Azazello brings their souls to Satan and his retinue (awaiting them on horseback on a Moscow rooftop), and they fly away into the unknown, as cupolas and windows burn in the setting sun, leaving Earth behind and traveling into dark cosmic space.
 The Master and Margarita will spend eternity together in a shady, pleasant region resembling Dante Alighieri's Limbo, in a house under flowering cherry trees.

 Woland and his retinue, including the Master and Margarita, become pure spirits.
 Moscow's authorities attribute its strange events to hysteria and mass hypnosis.
 In the final chapter, Woland tells the Master to finish his novel about Pontius Pilate – condemned by cowardice to limbo for eternity.
 The Master shouts "You are free!
 He is waiting for you!"; Pontius Pilate is freed, walking and talking with the Yeshua whose spirit and philosophy he had secretly admired.
 Moscow is now peaceful, although some experience great disquiet every May full moon.
 Ivan Ponyrev becomes a professor of philosophy, but he does not write poetry anymore.

 Interpretations

-There are several interpretations of the novel: